-Mindfulness activities is definietly one of my obsessions this year!
-I knew mindfullness practices was gonna be so useful for our classes and we were already doing some little breathing practices BUT this year we took it on another level and we have included books, videos and some yoga – meditation practices in our curriculum.
+Mindfulness activities is definitely one of my obsessions this year!
+I knew mindfulness practices were gonna be so useful for our classes and we were already doing some little breathing practices BUT this year we took it on another level and we have included books, videos and some yoga – meditation practices in our curriculum.

 Lately, in our Bitmoji Kindergarten Classroom blog post where I shared all our 7 classrooms; I’ve mentioned some of these activities and also I’ve shared our mindfulness classroom so that everyone can reach them whenever they need to.

 If you visit our mindfulness classroom and click on the objects on the shelves, you will reach some breathing practices.
 One of them is called “Square Breathing” and it is definitely my favorite one right now!
 If you watch the video you will see what I mean 😀 It is perfect for young learners as it visualizes the whole “4 sec inhale, 4 sec hold, 4 sec exhale, 4 sec hold” practice by using a balloon fish! <3 Perfect!